Using certainty-based marking

 - Accuracy is a conventional measure of how much you got right in the quiz, ignoring CBM ratings.
 If all questions carry equal weight, it is the percentage of answers that were correct (with perhaps some answers being counted as partially correct).
 If questions have different weights w, and answers have fractional correctness f (between 0 and 1) then Accuracy = Σ(wf)/Σ(w).

 - Partially Correct Answers.
 If Moodle answers are partially correct (assigned a fraction f greater than zero), then for C=1, 2,or 3 the mark awarded will be f, 2f or 3f.
 If f is negative (implying that any correct portion of a response is outweighed by errors) then the mark awarded will be the same as for a wrong answer (0,-2 or -6).

 What do Average CBM marks and Accuracy tell you?

-- * Format used in CBM Self-Tests (not currently in Moodle) to superimpose a student's score after submission.
+- * This graphical form is used in CBM Self-Tests (not currently in Moodle) to present a student's score after submission.